Our verdict

 Who shouldn’t buy it

 The ASICS Superblast is a better cure for runners who are fans of a responsive ride.
-Also, the lower weight of the ASICS Novablast 3 also makes it a daily trainer that handles tempo runs better than the ASICS Gel Cumulus 25.
+Also, we found that the lower weight of the ASICS Novablast 3 also makes it a daily trainer that handles tempo runs better than the ASICS Gel Cumulus 25.

-The ASICS Gel Cumulus 25 keeps feet stress-free
+The ASICS Gel Cumulus 25 keeps the foot stress-free

 It's amazing how efficient the ventilation holes are in this shoe.

-We also took a really close look at it under our super fancy microscope, and boy, did it deliver!
+We also took a really close look at the fabric under our super fancy microscope, and boy, did it deliver!

 We found these massive ventilation holes and a relatively-thin engineered mesh.
 The perfect combination for optimal breathability.